michaelwhl0925/SFC-Web-Scraping-using-Selenium-/README.md

 In this program, I will attempt to extract all companies' info (CE Ref Num, Name, Chinese Name, Address, With Active Record) under the "Type 9: Asset Management, Corporation" criteria.

+Difficulties encountered during coding:
+1. Sometimes the website blocks me from scraping.
+Hence, I need to intentionally suspend the program from running by using "time.sleep()"
+2. I was looking for any API links which could scrape the information much faster than using Selenium (which is slow), yet I could not find any.
+3. I had also looked for python vectorization to turn all WebElements to text in the dataframe at once.
+However, the method seemed not feasible and brutal loops were used which slow down the process.

 P.S.
 Not attempt to have any conflicts of interests :)